AlexBAV/ChakraCoreCppBridge/README.md

 As you see, you can pass either the value name or property identifier.

+Third overload is for working with indexed properties.
 Working with indexed properties is also possible with following methods:

 ```C++
 void value::set_indexed(value ordinal, const value &value);
 value value::get_indexed(value ordinal) const;
 ```

-A wrapper method around `JsDefineProperty` is:
+A wrapper method around `JsDefineProperty` is also provided in two overloads:

 ```C++
 bool value::define_property(JsPropertyIdRef id, const value &descriptor) const;
 bool value::define_property(const wchar_t *propname, const value &descriptor) const;
 ```

+Use the `value::prototype` method to get object's prototype.

 #### Creating Objects